Sauceke/LoveMachine/doc/README.md

 In Plugin Settings > LoveMachine, you can set the following parameters:

-### Animation Settings (Koikatsu and KKS only)
+### Animation Settings (KK/KKS only)
-- **Simplify animations:** If enabled, LoveMachine will remove motion blending from animations.
-Motion blending messes up the timing algorithm, so this setting is essential if you want real immersion, especially with Sideloader animations.
+- **Track Animation Blending:** H-Scene animations in Koikatsu and KKS shift slowly back and forth between two variants of the same animation.
+The two variants sometimes have different stroke patterns.
+This setting allows you to track both variants, which makes animation tracking more precise, but may also result in some abrupt changes mid-stroke.
 Turned off by default.
-May interfere with other mods.

 ### Device List
 This is where all your devices connected to Intiface are listed.